austinhartzheim/addon-downloader/README.md

 ## How?
 1. Clone the repository
+2. If necessary, install dependencies: `pip3 install -r requirements.txt`
-2. Modify the script to include the IDs of the add-ons you want to download (see below).
+3. Modify the addon-list.json file to include the IDs/URLs of the add-ons you want to download (see below).
-3. Execute the script/
+4. Execute the script: `./addon-downloader.py`

+All downloaded add-ons will be placed in the current directory.

-### How to find an add-on's ID
+### Finding an add-on's ID
 You can use the search API to search for the add-on by name.

 For example, modify this URL to use any search term: